Preparing for an interview

 Helpful topics to discuss are:

-- Objectives and responsibilities of the position - eg expected achievements in the first year
+- objectives and responsibilities of the position, such as expected achievements in the first year.

-It is a good idea to prepare yourself to answer different types of interview questions because regardless of the type of interview, you’ll most likely experience a range of questions.
+It’s a good idea to prepare yourself for different types of interview questions because regardless of the type of interview, you’ll most likely experience a range of questions.

 Here is a brief overview:

 These are the ‘icebreaker’ questions – they will help ease you into the interview, and they are an opportunity for the selection committee to connect with you a little more.
 They are also a great way for you to showcase your communication skills from the start.